near/docs/docs/2.develop/contracts/security/storage.md

 2. Visitors to your app can add messages to the guest book.
 This means your users will pay a small gas fee to **store** their message to your contract.
 3. When a new message comes in, NEAR will check if `example.near` has enough balance to cover the new storage needs.
 If it does not, the transaction will fail.

 Note that this can create an attack surface.
-If sending data to your guest book is inexpensive to the user while costing the contract owner significantly more, then a malicious user can exploit the imbalance to make maintaining the contract prohibitively expensive.
+If sending data to your guest book is inexpensive to the user while costing the contract owner significantly more, a malicious user can exploit the imbalance to make maintaining the contract prohibitively expensive.

-One possible way to tackle this problem is asking the user to attach money to the call to cover for the storage used by their message.
+One possible way to tackle this problem is asking the user to attach money to the call to cover the storage used by their message.